AdrianHavengaBennett/terming-for-learning/README.md

 Below are the steps I have taken to achieve this:

-1. Login to Heroku
+1. Login to Heroku in the terminal
-2. Commit changes
+2. Commit any changes
-3. Push Push Heroku Master
+3. Git Push Heroku Master

 ### Deployment Link
 - http://terming-for-learning.herokuapp.com/

 ## Version Control
-For this project, I have used Github for version control:
+For this project, I have used Github for static version control:
 - https://github.com/AdrianHavengaBennett/terming-for-learning

 ## Credits